math5581/rob8_emotion/README.md

 # Emotion Recognition
 The following section contains the python scripts that has been used for training and development of a VA-regressor.
 This has been implemented through google colab.
 The collection is essentialy a collection of the different notebooks that has been usd for training.
-The weights for the different models can be found here(only for AAU people...): https://aaudk-my.sharepoint.com/:f:/g/personal/mapo17_student_aau_dk/EsUay0aAvFFDgnqNm403iRIBOg8WS-9XufN-JjcLvTjZnw?e=b3WOCT <br/>
+The weights for the different models can be found here(AAU access only...): https://aaudk-my.sharepoint.com/:f:/g/personal/mapo17_student_aau_dk/EsUay0aAvFFDgnqNm403iRIBOg8WS-9XufN-JjcLvTjZnw?e=b3WOCT <br/>
 The VA_regressor folder contains a several VA-regressors setup in TensorFlow, that can be used to perform prediction on a webcam.
 The models need to be downloaded from the link above <br/>
 The Notebook folder contains the independent notebooks.
 Most importantly are the following two, the test is several trials on other datasets <br/>